 In 2012, the Institute of Native American Studies provided funding for Andrew to attend the Native American and Indigenous Studies Association conference.

 "My presentation, which I authored in Laura Adams Weaver's research methods course, went on to win the prize for Best Graduate Student Paper that year.
 As I work on my dissertation as a PhD student at Yale University, I regularly return to my notes from courses like Indian Law and Policy, or from my comprehensive exam with Professor Jace Weaver, to recenter my thinking and push my scholarship in more interdisciplinary directions.
 The INAS offers one of the best educations in Native American Studies in the United States."

 Andrew Bard Epstein

 Within the sometimes constraining disciplinary divisions of traditional academics, INAS offers a path to the interdisciplinarity that is increasingly valued in academic job markets.
-Miriam Brown Spears, a recent INAS graduate student, moved into an academic career as a lecturer at the University of California, Merced.
+Miriam Brown Spiers, a recent INAS graduate student, moved into an academic career as a lecturer at the University of California, Merced.

 "The courses I took in Native American Studies introduced me to an interdisciplinary approach that wouldn't have been possible within the traditional framework of an English degree."